 Eating local, organic produce can really strain your budget.
-Community Supported Agriculture schemes can help save you time, while providing local, organic and sustainably produced food at a cost you can afford.
+Community Supported Agriculture schemes help save you time, while providing local, organic and sustainably produced food at a cost you can afford.

 The grocery shopping dilemma